Extreme weather, climate change & health

 - Dr. Vijay Limaye is a Climate and Health Scientist at the Science Office of the National Resources Defense Council (NRDC).

-- Dr. Pai-Yei Whung is Senior Scientist for Sustainable and Healthy Communities in the Office of Research and Development at the United States Environmental Protection Agency.
+- Dr. Pai-Yei Whung is a Senior Scientist in the Office of Research and Development at the US Environmental Protection Agency.